Gilead and GSK go head-to-head with similar HIV drug data

 In a statement on Tuesday, Gilead said drug combinations testing bictegravir had proved equally good, or "non-inferior", to combinations using dolutegravir, as measured by their ability to suppress levels of HIV.

-The news confirms a looming competitive threat to GSK's important ViiV Healthcare business, but it also suggests the balance may not tip overwhelmingly in favor of Gilead.
+The news confirms a looming competitive threat to GSK's important ViiV Healthcare business, but it also suggests the balance may not tip overwhelmingly in favour of Gilead.

 Gilead shares were little changed, while GSK rose 1.8 percent in London as Deutsche Bank analysts said the news "alleviates a small risk that bictegravir would have superior efficacy to dolutegravir".